 For a dog to leave the shelter for an Adoption Event or Day/Weekend Foster, the dog must be available for adoption, spayed or neutered, and be healthy (not on any medication).
 Going out for the day gives dogs the opportunity to have an update on their webpage, a blog, more pictures and a video.
 The dogs first to be considered for Day/Weekend Foster will be dogs who have been here a while, but have not had the opportunity to receive this additional promotion.

-If you are interested in Day or Weekend Fostering, please email Annika, Foster Program Manager, by the end of the day on Tuesday with at least three dogs you would be interested in taking out.
+If you are interested in Day or Weekend Fostering, please email the Foster Coordinator by the end of the day on Tuesday with at least three dogs you would be interested in taking out.
 That will give APS Staff time to evaluate your choices and have one of your choices ready when you come to pick up.

-You may let Annika know later in the week that you’d like to Day/Weekend Foster, but the choices of dogs available to go will be limited to dogs who are already ready to go out.
+You may let the Foster Coordinator know later in the week that you’d like to Day/Weekend Foster, but the choices of dogs available to go will be limited to dogs who are already ready to go out.
 APS Management Staff must approve any dog leaving the shelter each time the dog leaves the shelter.
 We will only know which dogs are still available for adoption after 2pm on Saturdays.
-If Annika knows you intend to Day/Weekend Foster, she will confirm with you which dog is available to go with you after 2pm on Saturdays.
-If you are picking up Saturday afternoon, please check in with Annika first.
+If the Foster Coordinator knows you intend to Day/Weekend Foster, she will confirm with you which dog is available to go with you after 2pm on Saturdays.
+If you are picking up Saturday afternoon, please check in with the Foster Coordinator first.